hopeVaughn/unpacking_methods_ts/README.md

 ## Running TypeScript Files

-You can use the `npm run` command to run TypeScript files in your terminal and display their output.
+You can use the `npm start` command to run TypeScript files in your terminal and display their output.

 To use this command, run the following command in your terminal:

-- npm run <file-name>
+- npm start

-Replace `<file-name>` with the name of the TypeScript file you want to run.
-You can specify the path to the file relative to the project root directory if it is in a folder.
-For example, if you have a file named `example.ts` in a folder called `src`, you can run it with the command `npm run src/example`.
+This will run the file indicated in the index.ts file.
+You can change the file that is run by changing the import statement in the index.ts file.

+## How to change the file that is run

+To change the file that is run, you will need to change the import statement in the index.ts file.

+The import statement should look like this:
+`import { functionName } from './path/to/file';`

+Then you will need to add function name to the console.log statement in the index.ts file.

+The console.log statement should look like this:
+`console.log(functionName);`

 This should transpile and run the TypeScript code in the specified file, displaying the output in the terminal.